cs1302uga/cs1302-minesweeper-alpha/README.md

   **NOTE:**
   Please take special care that your program works using the command-line arguments described in [this section](#test-cases).
-Including the `--seed` and `--gen` command-line options is mandatory.
-If your program does not work with these command-line arguments, then it will fail most of the test cases.
+Including the `--seed` and `--gen` command-line options as described in this project description is mandatory.
+If your program does not  work with these command-line arguments, then it will fail most of the test cases. **The graders will not adjust the commands when running your program to accomodate a different set of options.**

 ### Non-Functional Requirements